Babies may be small, but they sure do come with a lot of stuff. Especially clothes.

 Vacuum-Sealed Bags – Those little puffer vests and jackets are cute, but they sure take up a lot of space.
 Store these bulkier clothes in vacuum bags to give yourself some extra space.

+See our box shop for storing your goods in sturdy packaging, as well as how much can fit into a packing box here.
 Now you’ve sorted your baby clothes storage, keep toys organised with these 5 creative ways to organise kids’ toys.